gvasquez11/gvasquez11/README.md

 - 🌱 I’m currently learning **The React Framework to better my Front-End skills.**

-- 👨‍💻 All of my projects are available here on Github, but you can also check out my page at [https://www.gregory-vasquez.com/](https://www.gregory-vasquez.com/)
+- 👨‍💻 All of my projects are available here on Github, but you can also check out my portfolio at [https://www.gregory-vasquez.com/](https://www.gregory-vasquez.com/)

 - 💬 Ask me about **Tailwind and why I LOVE it! 😁**